-61. In a purported attempt to mitigate the risk of improper valuations for the Company's investments, FSC's Board, as well as the Audit Committee Defendants, shares responsibility for ensuring compliance with the Company's internal valuation policy and determining the fair value of FSC's loans and investment in good faith.
-This requirement is particularly important given the lack of transparency and subjectivity of the Company's valuation process, as described above.
-The Company's 2014 Form 10-K delineates these responsibilities in more detail:
+61. Oversight of FSC's valuation process is especially critical in light of the admitted lack of transparency and subjectivity relating thereto.
+FSC's Board and Audit Committee purportedly share responsibility for ensuring compliance with the Company's internal valuation policy and for determining the fair value of FSC's loans and investment in good faith.
+The Company's 2014 Form 10-K describes these responsibilities: